These decadent Cheesy and Creamy Twice Baked Potatoes will transform your kitchen table into your new favorite steakhouse!

 Make-Ahead Twice Baked Potatoes

-To serve, cover them loosely in foil on a baking pan and bake at 350 degrees until reheated, approximately 20-25 minutes depending on size.
+To serve, cover them loosely in aluminum foil on a baking pan and bake at 350 degrees until reheated, approximately 20-25 minutes depending on size.
 If frozen, I recommend thawing them first, however, you can bake them from frozen as well (approximately 45 minutes), you just risk them drying out a bit more.

-Cheesy and Creamy Twice Baked Potatoes
+Twice Baked Potatoes without Sour Cream

 Ingredients